 The super-fun green complex at the 6th, one of many at Windsor’s Keney Park GC .

-Let’s first relate the cold hard facts, to contextualize things: Connecticut is a wasteland.
+HARTFORD, Conn.
+(April 23, 2020) — Let’s first relate the cold hard facts, to contextualize things: Connecticut is a wasteland.
 I spent four college years there.
-Pretty much every part of the state exists as a satellite to some larger, more consequential place; it’s the world’s biggest suburb, in other words — and yet there isn’t one cool urban redoubt in all of its 5,567 square miles.
+Pretty much every part of the state exists as a satellite to some larger, more consequential place.
+It’s the world’s biggest suburb, in other words — and yet there isn’t one cool urban redoubt in all of its 5,567 square miles.
 For years, you couldn’t buy beer there after 8 p.m.
-In their relative wisdom, modern Nutmeg lawmakers have since upped that to 10 p.m.
+In their relative wisdom, modern CT lawmakers have since upped that to 10 p.m.
 (Sunday liquor sale bans were lifted in 2012).
 But it remains the most culturally vanilla corner of New England.
+More to the point, the Connecticut golf scene is surprisingly poor.

-More to the point, the golf on hand in Connecticut is surprisingly poor.
-Of the six New England states, I’d rank it 5th in terms of overall quality per capita (sorry, New Hamster).
-There are some perfectly fine private clubs, but honestly, not as many as one might think considering the long coastline and all the money that has consistently sloshed around that part of the state.
+Of the six New England states, I’d rank the Nutmeg State 5th in terms of overall quality per capita (sorry, New Hamster).
+There are some perfectly fine private clubs.
+But honestly, not as many as one might think considering the long coastline and all the money that has consistently sloshed around that part of the state.
 The public golf is fairly abject by any standard.

 My daughter passed her thesis in last Friday at midnight.
 Her college experience is essentially over.
 As she has spent the last 6 weeks cooped up in her Philadelphia apartment, we reckoned she’d earned some semi-rural time at home.
 Because Clara required extraction and, because Connecticut is literally unavoidable when driving from Maine to Philly, I resolved to play golf somewhere on the way down.

-The par-3 2nd at Fenwick GC in Old Saybrook, CT
+Fenwick GC in Old Saybrook

-There are dozens of ways to “rate” a golf course, but here’s one I like (especially for public courses): What’s the worst hole out here?
+There are dozens of ways to “rate” a golf course, but here’s one I like, especially for public courses: What’s the worst hole out here?
 At Keney, it took some real head-scratching.
 It’s probably the 1st — a perfectly good if short, downhill par-4 that otherwise serves as a welcoming opener.
 I certainly appreciated it, having been sent straight from the starter shack to the first tee after 4 hours in the car.
 Every succeeding hole I found strategically engaging.

-The very next day, after kipping in Philadelphia, we loaded up the car and headed north.
-(It’s quite a feeling to drive over the George Washington Bridge and sail through NYC at lunchtime with such ease.)
 Soon enough we had arrived in Old Saybrook, just down Route 9 from Middletown.
-Fenwick Golf Course is a cool place — a summer-community track surrounded by tony shingle-style homes arrayed about a small peninsula of low-lying land buffeted by Long Island Sound.
+Fenwick Golf Course is a cool place — a summer-community track surrounded by tony, shingle-style homes arrayed about a small peninsula of low-lying land buffeted by Long Island Sound.
 Just 9 holes, it was the perfect place to play with my daughter in tow.

-Tuesday was cold and windy on the Connecticut coast but we welcomed the walk and there are some truly scenic vistas on offer at Fenwick.
+Connecticut coast proved cold and windy but we welcomed the walk and there are some truly scenic vistas on offer at Fenwick.
 When it came into view, the Sound was roiling.
 As for the golf itself: meh.
-There was a pretty epic cape-style par-4 (the 430-yard 4th), where one is obliged to drive it over a salt-water inlet (and Sequassen Avenue).
-The 2nd is a cute par-3 (the card indicated there was a back tee stretching the hole to 200 yards, but we couldn’t find it).
+The 4th was a fairly epic, 430-yard, cape-style par-4 where one is obliged to drive it over a salt-water inlet a— and Sequassen Avenue.
+The 2nd is a cute par-3.
+The card indicated there was a back tee stretching the hole to 200 yards, but we couldn’t find it.
 In all, a lovely spot but nothing too-too special.
-The greens were uniformly small, round and tilted back toward play with very little internal contour.
-It reminded me of Abenackie, another antique summer-colony 9 south of Portland, Maine (though the terrain there in Biddeford Pool is superior).

 The late-2017 sale of Sports Illustrated, TIME Magazine and other titles to Meredith Publishing, a deal made possible by an infusion of $650 million from Koch Industries’ private-equity arm, has elicited both howls of indignation — from those who fear the further right-wing weaponization of information — and an ongoing hail of gauzy nostalgia, from those who grew up loving SI and fear the sale will only further its fall from a decades-long perch atop the sports media food chain.

 Here I will indulge in the latter, because I’d been meaning to post the above story in some way, shape or form ever since my friend Jammin’ ran across it last September.
-Sports Illustrated was not merely a staple of my young reading life, alongsie The Boston Globe’s superb sports section.
+Sports Illustrated was not merely a staple of my young reading life, alongside The Boston Globe’s superb sports section.
 It was where I started my freelance-writing career.
 Indeed, this story above was my very first freelance piece, full stop.
 It warms the cockles of my heart to see it lovingly preserved online in flipbook fashion deep in something called the SI Vault.
 Check that: Said version has been recently disappeared.
 Copy and paste this URL and you can find it more conventional online form: https://www.si.com/vault/1997/10/27/233677/small-wonder-the-dunes-club-our-pick-as-the-best-nine-hole-course-in-the-country-is-twice-the-challenge-of-most-18-hole-layouts#

 I had pitched the magazine a piece ranking the best 9-hole golf courses in America, but, as often happens in the freelance milieu, the story ended up being something quite different: a feature on Mike Keiser and his 9-hole masterpiece, The Dunes Club, with a sidebar detailing the country’s other top 9s.
 The story itself frankly could have been better.
 I ended up submitting a finished draft, only to have the editor suggest a major rewrite.
 This I did, and then the bastard ended up running something that quite closely resembled the original version.
 Some old stories you read with great pride — this, alas, is not one of those.
 It feels cautious and dry.